CesiumGS/cesium/README.md

 Cesium
 ======

+Cesium is a WebGL-based 3D globe and 2D map engine, capable of visualizing time-dynamic data and entities.

 ### Mission ###

 Our mission is to create the leading web-based globe and map for visualizing dynamic data.
 We strive for the best possible performance, precision, visual quality, ease of use, platform support, and content.